Visualizing the elements

 elements is not a simple concept for all students to grasp.
 Telling a student that

 all matter is created by basic elements is an abstract idea for students.
 This can cause confusion by what an “element” is.
+An example of a possible misconception would

 be for a student to think- well, my desk is made of wood therefore wood is an